microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session student guide - Enterprise-class networking in Azure.md

 2. A detailed architecture and plan for providing an enterprise-class networking scenario supporting secure data flow between tiers in an n-tier application.
 All components of the design must be highly available.

-3. The result of needs 1 and 2 should be a network design that allows their applications to run both on-premises and in Azure.
+1. The result of needs one and two should be a network design that allows their applications to run both on-premises and in Azure.

-4. All Internet traffic must be passed through an on-premises intrusion detection/prevention system to comply with company policy.
+1. All Internet traffic must be passed through an on-premises intrusion detection or prevention system to comply with company policy.

-5. All the incoming traffic must be inspected in order to make sure it blocks sql injections, cross -- site scripting and other web attacks such as http protocol violation etc.
+1. All the incoming traffic must be inspected in order to make sure it blocks sql injections, cross-site scripting and other web attacks such as http protocol violation etc.

 6. All the traffic that will hit the cloud-based marketing web app will not be passed through on premises network.
 An alternative cloud-native security solution is required.

-7. URL based routing, Redirection, SSL termination will need to be on the FW/LB level for the new cloud web apps.
+1. URL based routing, redirection, SSL termination will need to be on the FW/LB level for the new cloud web apps.

 ### Customer objections

 1. As a financial institution, Woodgrove is under tight regulatory compliance requirements.
-Security is a key aspect of compliance and as such, it must be a key tenant of all Operations including those related to technology.
+Security is a key aspect of compliance and as such, it must be a key tenant of all operations including those related to technology.
 The corporate security officer is generally opposed to using services solely accessible over the public Internet.
 Services like Office 365, CRM, and other Microsoft SaaS offerings are off limits.
 Additionally, PaaS services accessed over the Internet are also unusable.
 It has relegated Woodgrove to private Azure services such as IaaS.

 2. The director of Network Operations is under the impression that complex enterprise-grade networking scenarios, such as those that support n-tier applications, cannot be configured in hyper-scale public clouds.
 Trust comes slowly with this director.
 She will most likely need detailed solution plans, case studies, and even customer testimonials to help convince her of the viability of anything other than simple networking scenarios in Azure.